WHY DO CATS HATE WATER?

 Aside from lazing around, climbing trees, and chasing birds, you can always count on one thing: your cat will be licking themselves.

-No, this isn’t because they’re the tastiest thing on this planet.
+No, this isn’t because cats groom by bathing their kittens; they’re the tastiest thing on this planet.
 Furball soup, anyone?
-They’re actually grooming themselves and keeping themselves clean!
+They’re actually grooming and bathing themselves and keeping themselves clean!
 This is why you never really need to bathe your cat.

 What a win, right?!